-- 2.15 In terms of borrowing, it has been considered prudent to use Public Works Loans Board (PWLB) fixed interest loans on most occasions.
+- 2.14 In terms of borrowing, it has been considered prudent to use Public Works Loans Board (PWLB) fixed interest loans on most occasions.
 This is because the PWLB generally offers rates which cannot be obtained elsewhere in the marketplace.
 However the Authority did take out a market loan in 2007/08, benefiting from an advantageous rate.
 Unlike lending, borrowing is a low risk activity so future borrowing arrangements will be entered into on the basis of what is most advantageous for the Authority at the time.
-Any proposals to borrow from alternative sources to the PWLB will be discussed and agreed with the Treasurer. - 2.16 Borrowing in the past has been at fixed interest rates although variable rates are not ruled out.
+Any proposals to borrow from alternative sources to the PWLB will be discussed and agreed with the Treasurer. - 2.15 Borrowing in the past has been at fixed interest rates although variable rates are not ruled out.
 It is therefore considered that up to 30% of borrowing might come from variable rate sources if these are considered financially advantageous at the time of financing.
-For policy changes beyond this, however, it is suggested that Fire Authority approval should be sought. - 2.17 The total value of lending is not expected to exceed £12,000,000, which will peak at the start of 2011/12 however it is difficult to assess what the likely investment profile might be as this depends upon capital expenditure timings.
-Current investments are all for less than 1 year and at rates fixed for short periods.
+For policy changes beyond this, however, it is suggested that Fire Authority approval should be sought. - The total value of lending is not expected to exceed £15m, which is likely to 2.16 peak around July 2012 however it is difficult to assess what the likely investment profile might be as this depends upon capital expenditure timings as well as the level of pension top up grant received from the Department for Communities and Local Government.
+Current investments are all for less than 3 months, in line with the latest guidance from Sector, and at rates fixed for short periods.
 The aim will be to reduce risk by investing funds in more than one institution at any given time.
-Members should note, however, that it is not feasible to set a maximum limit for investing with any one institution as the numbers of UK banks and building societies which meet our minimum credit rating criteria is now very few and even those on the list will not always accept our investments as the Authority is a "small player".
-It is expected that the total amount invested will reduce as the year progresses and capital expenditure is funded by revenue contributions.

-2.18 It is proposed that the Authority sets the following limits for interest rate exposures:
+Members should note, however, that it is not feasible to set a maximum limit for investing with any one institution as the numbers of banks which meet our minimum credit rating criteria is now very few and even those on the list will not always accept our investments as the Authority is a "small player".
+The Authority can also invest in Money Market Funds in line with the Treasury Management Strategy.
+It is expected that the total amount invested will reduce as the year progresses and capital expenditure is funded by revenue contributions. - 2.17 It is proposed that the Authority sets the following limits for interest rate exposures:

-Benchmark 2010/11 2011/12 2012/13 2014/15
+Benchmark 2011/12 2012/13 2013/14 2015/16

 % £000's £000's £000's £000's

-Intere est Rate Exp osures
+Interest Rate Exposu osures

 Upper Limit for 100% 100% 100% 100% 100%

 fixed rate

 exposures

 Upper Limit for 30% 30% 30% 30% 30%

 variable rate

 exposures